The FrontalCortex question bank can help you study for the Psychiatry Resident-In-Training Examination (PRITE exam).

 An 8 year old girl presents to your office accompanied by her parents.
 The parents state that on 2 occasions over the last several months, the girl has come into their room in the early morning, drooling and having difficulty talking, with a slight droop on the right side of her face.
 These symptoms resolved fairly quickly on both occasions.
 Then, this morning, she had a generalized tonic clonic seizure.
 There is no significant past medical history, and no family history of epilepsy.
 The patient had a normal birth history, and has consistently met her developmental milestones.
 Physical exam is normal.
 What is the most likely course of this child's epilepsy?

-A) Her seizures will persist for life, but should be infrequent and should be easily controlled with medication
+B) Her seizures will persist for life, and will be frequent unless controlled with medication

 C) Her seizures will become more frequent and more severe as she gets older